NelsonPython/Driving_Experiment/AstroPiQuake/README.md

 <h1>Configure AstroPiQuake to Drive I-5</h1>

-Make a folder in your home directory called /quake.
+If you have not built your own AstroPiQuake, follow these [instructions](https://github.com/NelsonPython/AstroPiQuake).
+Set up the Drive I-5 experiment by making a folder in your home directory called /quake.
 Copy sensorTosocket.py and emoji.py into the quake folder.
 Run each script is a separate PuTTY session.

 ```
 python3 sensorTosocket.py -ip 192.168.1.x